rancher/docs/content/k3s/latest/en/installation/node-requirements/_index.md

 Whether you're configuring a k3s cluster to run in a single-node or high-availability (HA) setup, each node running k3s should meet the following minimum requirements.
 You may need more resources to fit your needs.

 ## Pre-requisites
 *    Two nodes cannot have the same hostname.
-If all your nodes have the same hostname, pass `--node-name` or `$K3S_NODE_NAME` respectively with a unique name for each node you add to the cluster.
+If all your nodes have the same hostname, pass `--node-name` or `$K3S_NODE_NAME` with a unique name for each node you add to the cluster.

 ## Operating Systems